k2view-academy/K2View-Academy/articles/07_table_population/02_source_object_types.md

   </ul>
 </td>
 <td width="251">
-<p>The root function does not have a Grouping mechanism and therefore executes a SELECT statement for each parent ID.</p>
+<p>The Root function does not have a Grouping mechanism and therefore executes a SELECT statement for each Parent ID.</p>
 <p>For example:</p>
 <p>There are 1,500 subscribers for Instance ID = 1.
 Each subscriber has services.</p>
-<p>To select the subscriber&rsquo;s services, the root function runs a SELECT query for each of the 1,500 subscribers to retrieve its services.</p>
+<p>To select the subscriber&rsquo;s services, the Root function runs a SELECT query for each of the 1,500 subscribers to retrieve its services.</p>
 </td>
 </tr>
 </tbody>